uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 #.
 Start the simulation with the selected seed and Hamming distances.
 Check for the presence of the predefined motif in the simulated TCRs by clustering or allocating the seed within the TCR sequences.

-Enhanced approach: defining motifs based on PWM
+Enhanced approach: defining motif based on PWM
 ---------------------------------------

 **Option 1: VDJdb CDR3 motif database**